ovfireandvoid/word_counter/README.md

 [WordCounterModel](src/models/word_counter_model.h) wraps instance of `WordCounter` and provides data for UI:

-* connects to the status updates of `WordCounter`
+* connects to the status updates of `WordCounter` and fetches result when file processing is complete
-* when file processing starts, initiates internal timer to peak intermediate results
+* provides `update` method for peaking intermediate results, while file processing is running

 ## Build Requirements